What is Reinforcement Learning?

 Value Iteration

 Policy iteration computes the infinite horizon value of a policy and then improves that policy.
-However, in some cases, we do not have to maintain the policies.
-Value iteration is another technique idea for this.
+However, in some cases, we do not need to maintain the policies explicitly.
+Value iteration is an alternative technique for this.

-So it is like assuming by summing the immediate reward and the maximum cummulative rewards of based on current assumption.
+So it is like estimating $Q(s,a)$ by summing the immediate reward $R(s,a)$ and the maximum cumulative rewards $V(s’)$ based on the current estimate.

 Example code for Value iteration and policy iteration : https://colab.research.google.com/drive/1JbYBgZUg74yrfo1VQbJPaWkDREbhuDsW?usp=sharing#scrollTo=gg97TU1j2ED5